Snow

 - Because

-they are for riding and carving downhill, they are stiffer and narrower than other
+they are for riding and carving downhill, they are stiffer

-types of boards
+and narrower than other types of boards

 - Alpine/Race

-boards are not made for doing tricks
+boards are not made for doing trick

 Rider